wuxaye/wuxaye/README.md

-# Hi there, I'm wuxaye! 👋
+# Hi there, I'm Xaye! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with interests in various technologies and fields.
 Here you'll find a collection of my projects, contributions, and some information about me.